sirisneha99/sirisneha99/README.md

 I'm **people-centered** and thrive in **fast-paced environments** - I love thinking on my feet, rising to new challenges, and staying energized by meaningful work (and maybe a little boba 🧋 on the side)!

 When I'm not coding or analyzing data, you'll find me:
-- 🎤 Leading workshops and empowering fellow students
+- Leading workshops and empowering fellow students
-- 🤝 Building bridges between research and industry
-- 🌱 Learning new technologies and frameworks
+- Learning new technologies and frameworks
-- ☕ Enjoying good conversations over coffee (or boba!)
+- Travelling

 ---